Towards Measuring the Traceability of Cryptocurrencies: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, for the first time, we proposed a quantitative measure to assess the fungibility of cryptocurrencies.
-We evaluated the introduced fungibility measure in the same time period on multiple UTXO- and account-based cryptocurrencies.
-Furthermore, we discussed how one can transform this fungibility measure into a degree of anonymity.
-Future work entails studying and comparing the quantitative fungibility benefits of additional privacy-enhancing techniques and cryptocurrency designs, e.g., ring signatures applied in Monero~\cite{van2013cryptonote} or the Darksend design of Dash~\cite{duffield2015dash}. \ifarxiv \paragraph{Acknowledgements.} This work has been partially funded by the European Union project RRF-2.3.1-21-2022-00004 within the framework of the Artificial Intelligence National Laboratory.
+In this work, we proposed a mathematical model based on absorbing Markov chains and Shannon entropy for a quantitative measure assessing the untraceability of cryptocurrencies.
+Additionally, we extensively evaluated the introduced untraceability measure in the same one-week time period on multiple UTXO- and account-based cryptocurrencies.
+Finally, we discussed how one can transform this untraceability measure into a degree of anonymity, incorporating exogenous adversarial knowledge into the computation of the untraceability measure.
+Future work entails studying and comparing the quantitative untraceability benefits of additional privacy-enhancing techniques and cryptocurrency designs, e.g., ring signatures applied in Monero~\cite{van2013cryptonote}, the various Coinjoin protocols of Bitcoin~\cite{ficsor2021wabisabi,ghesmati2022sok}, stealth addresses deployed on Ethereum~\cite{courtois2017stealth,wahrstatter2024basesap}, confidential transactions~\cite{poelstra2018confidential,bunz2020zether} or the Darksend design of Dash~\cite{duffield2015dash}. \ifarxiv \paragraph{Acknowledgements.} This work has been partially funded by the European Union project RRF-2.3.1-21-2022-00004 within the framework of the Artificial Intelligence National Laboratory.
 We are thankful to Blockchair\footnote{See:~\url{https://blockchair.com}.} for being a generous data provider for our on-chain statistics.
 We are grateful to András A. Benczúr, Balázs Pejó, Dániel Fehér, Ferenc Béres, and Zsombor Jancsó for insightful discussions.
 We are indebted to Ádám Ficsór and Yuval Kogman for raising the quantification of fungibility and privacy as a fascinating research question. \fi